Shades of cyan: The web color cyan (aqua)

 The web color cyan, shown adjacent, is one of the three secondary colors in the RGB color model, used for creating all colors on a computer or television display by mixing various combinations of red, green and blue light.
 The X11 name for this color is cyan; the HTML name for the same color is aqua.
 They are both composed of the same mixture of blue and green light, and are exactly the same color.

+5x5 square of variations of cyan.
+All color are within the range for cyan, which is 165-195, with RGB, HSL & web labels added.

 Additional variations of cyan

 Azure (web)

 In an artistic context, this color could also be called azure mist or cyan mist.
 Despite its name, this color is a lighter shade of cyan rather than a shade of azure.

 Blue-green

 Blue-green has been a Crayola color since 1930.

 Caribbean Current

 Displayed adjacent is the color Caribbean Current.

 Celeste

 Adjacent is displayed the color celeste.

 Bleu celeste ("sky blue") is a rarely occurring tincture in heraldry (not being one of the seven main colors or metals or the three "staynard colors").
 This tincture is sometimes also called ciel or simply celeste.
 It is depicted in a lighter shade than the range of shades of the more traditional tincture azure, which is the standard blue used in heraldry.
 It has been used rarely since the 17th century, gaining popularity after the First World War.